USS Freedom (LCS-1): Operations

 In March 2015, Freedom completed rough water trials to demonstrate seaworthiness and structural integrity, collecting data while operating in sea states 5 and 6 for 11 days.

 Decommission

-In February 2020, it was announced that the Navy plans to retire Freedom and its sister ship Fort Worth after 12 and 8 years of service respectively.
+In February 2020, it was announced that the Navy plans to retire Freedom and her sister ship Fort Worth after 12 and 8 years of service respectively.
 On 20 June 2020, the Navy announced that Freedom would be decommissioned on 21 March 2021.
 In February 2021, then Navy pushed back Freedom's decommissioning to 30 September 2021.

+As of February 2024, the USS Freedom is docked at the Puget Sound Naval Shipyard in Bremerton, Washington alongside the Independence-class LCS USS Coronado.